There are many different types of paper, depending on how they are manufactured.

 Workable Fixatives

-Workable Fixatives allow you to continue your work on a piece.
-Use workable fixatives between layers, or apply them when you want to protect an unfinished piece and return to work on it later.
+Workable Fixatives allow you to continue working on a piece.
+You can use them between layers or apply them to protect an unfinished piece and return to it later.

 SpectraFix is a casein-based fixative that utilizes milk protein and grain alcohol to hold and protect media without dulling or darkening colors.
-Ideal for use with a variety of media.
+It is ideal for use with a variety of media.
 It is non-toxic, workable, and fully archival.

 Non-Workable Fixatives

-Permanent fixative protects it from damage and seals it from further alteration, whereas workable fixatives allow you to continue to work without damaging the previous layers of the medium.
+Permanent fixative protects it from damage and seal it from further alteration, whereas workable fixatives allow you to continue to work without damaging the previous layers of the medium.

 Final Fixatives are non-workable and should be used only when the artwork is completed.
 Apply the fixative lightly without wetting or soaking the paper.
 Once the fixative has been applied, it protects against smudging and ultraviolet light.